Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 10+ Ranger, [Slayer II]

-Once per turn, when you hit the target of your *Hunter's Mark* with a weapon attack or Unarmed Strike, you can cause it to take an additional effect until the start of your next turn.
+Once per turn, when you hit the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, you can cause it to take an additional effect until the start of your next turn.
 These effects are as follow:

 :   ***Blind and Silenced.*** The target must succeed a :d20-save: Constitution saving throw, or it has the ^^Blinded^^ and ^^Silenced^^ condition.

 :   ***Fright.*** The target must succeed a :d20-save: Wisdom saving throw, or it has the ^^Frightened^^ condition.

 :   ***Coerce.*** The target must succeed a :d20-save: Charisma saving throw, or it has the ^^Charmed^^ condition.

----

-### Spellbreaker I

-**Prerequisite:** Level 3+ Ranger

-You are trained to break spellcasters.

-***Mage Breaker.*** When you hit a creature with a weapon attack, it has :d20-disadv: **Disadvantage** on its :d20-save: Constitution saving throw to maintain :spell-concentration: Concentration.

-***Spellsight.*** When you target a creature using *Hunter's Mark*, you instantly learn its spellcasting ability (if it has one) and the highest level spell that it has the ability to cast.
-If it is hidden from divination magic, such as by *Nondetection*, this ability fails.

----

-### Spellbreaker II

-**Prerequisite:** Level 7+ Ranger, [Spellbreaker I]

-Your tactics of dealing with spellcasters improved.

-***Arcane Defense.*** Whenever you are forced to make a :d20-save: saving throw to resist a spell or another magical effect, you gain a bonus to your roll equal to your Wisdom modifier (minimum of +1).

-***Spell Ward.*** Whenever you are subjected you to a spell or magical effect that allows you to make a :d20-save: saving throw to take only half damage, you instead take no damage on a success, and only half damage on a fail.

----

-### Spellbreaker III

-**Prerequisite:** Level 11+ Ranger, [Spellbreaker II]

-Your tactics of dealing with spellcasters are improved further

-***Level 3 Spells.*** You learn the *[:spell-level-3: Counterspell]* and *[:spell-level-3: Dispel Magic]* spells.

-:   When you cast *[:spell-level-3: Dispel Magic]* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-:   When you cast *[:spell-level-3: Counterspell]*, your target has :d20-disadv: **Disadvantage** on the :d20-save: saving throw.

-[:spell-level-3: Counterspell]: ../../spells/description/core/level-3.md#counterspell
-[:spell-level-3: Dispel Magic]: ../../spells/description/core/level-3.md#dispel-magic

----

-### Spellbreaker IV

-**Prerequisite:** Level 15+ Ranger, [Spellbreaker III]

-You reach the pinacle of dealing with those who dare uses magic.

-***Reflect Spell.*** You can cast *[:spell-level-1: Absorb Elements]* at will.
-After you cast the spell, if your next weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.

-[:spell-level-1: Absorb Elements]: ../../spells/description/core/level-1.md#absorb-elements

 ---